worp1900/worp/README.md

 2. Then run `go install github.com/worp1900/worp` to install the binaries.
 3. Finally, to see available functionality in worp, run `$ worp` (without parameters) to see all command available.

+**Note:** Make sure your $GOPATH is in your PATH.
+This way you'll be able to run the binaries directly, without adding their full path.

 ## Credit where credit is due!
 Thanks to http://thenewstack.io/cli-command-line-programming-with-go/ - helped me a lot!